RazielRodrigues/RazielRodrigues/README.md

 <div style="color: #ffe5b4;">

-<h2 align="center" style="color: #ffe5b4; margin-bottom: 10px;">$me = new SoftwareDeveloper();</h2>

 <p align="center">

-Software Developer, specialising in building robust web solutions using PHP, JavaScript, NodeJS, Symfony, Go and other web modern technologies.
-Enjoy solving complex business challenges in startup, tourism, fintech, governmental, streaming and any other challenging industry while collaborating with multicultural teams.
-Committed to knowledge sharing through technical articles.
+Software Engineer with 8 years of experience specialising in backend development across diverse business ecosystems, such as Streaming, Government, Fintech, Travel, and Web Development.
+Expert in building and scaling mission-critical systems using PHP, Symfony, Golang and NodeJS.

 </p>